 How To Be an Exceptional Data Storyteller

 Quite a lot goes into effective data storytelling besides having knowledge about marketing and analytics.
-The reality is that numbers and statistics alone can't communicate the relevance of each metric or KPI.
-Instead...
+The numbers and statistics that are common in the digital marketing analytics world can't, on their own, communicate the relevance of each metric or KPI.
 The first step in data storytelling is to have a reliable source of clean and organized data.

 In fact, a study by the data science company Anaconda found that many data scientists say that they spend 45% of their time on data preparation tasks, including cleaning and loading data.

 When you package up your insights as a data story, you build a bridge for your data to the influential, emotional side of the brain.